DWF

 The Legal Cheek View

-DWF has 10 offices in the UK ― Belfast, Birmingham, Bristol, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester and Newcastle ― and 25 offices abroad.
-Despite only launching its first international office in Dubai in 2015, DWF’s listing spurred the firm on to carry out an ambitious period of geographic expansion.
-The firm quickly set up shop across the globe in many new locations including Australia, Canada, France, Ireland, Italy, Qatar, the United Arab Emirates and the US and fostered exclusive associations in Argentina, Colombia, Panama, South Africa, and Turkey.
-It also pursued an aggressive acquisition strategy, buying K&L Gates’ 11-partner Warsaw office for £3 million as well as completing a £42.5 million deal for Spanish law firm Rousaud Costas Duran.
-The firm would later open its fourth German base in Dusseldorf in October 2019 through its purchase of the corporate boutique Marccus Partners.
+DWF has 11 offices in the UK — Belfast, Birmingham, Bristol, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Newcastle and Southampton — and 20 offices abroad.
+Despite only launching its first international office in Dubai in 2015, DWF’s listing spurred the business on to carry out an ambitious period of geographic expansion.
+It quickly set up shop across the globe in many new locations including Australia, Canada, France, Ireland, Italy, Qatar, the United Arab Emirates and the US, and fostered exclusive associations in Argentina, Colombia, Panama, Singapore, South Africa and Turkey, and Hong Kong.

 Continue reading

-DWF’s New Law ambitions are reflected in its internal embrace of technology: “We have excellent legal tech,” boasts one insider.
-“We have developed a number of different softwares over the last few years which are really efficient for carrying out tasks e.g. DWF draft which takes the form of specially created questionnaires that once completed populate a draft based on the answers you have given.”
-Another explains “we had a really impressive induction on legal tech, and there’s now a legal tech seat”, referring to DWF’s new lawtech seat launched in February 2021 that aims to usher in a new swathe of techy trainees with STEM backgrounds.
+And if you wanted anything even more New Law than a vegan-specialist team, you only need to look as far as DWF’s internal embrace of technology: “We have excellent legal tech,” boasts one insider.
+“We have developed a number of different softwares over the last few years which are really efficient for carrying out tasks, e.g. DWF Draft which takes the form of specially created questionnaires that once completed populate a draft based on the answers you have given.”
+Another explains, “we had a really impressive induction on legal tech, and there’s even a legal tech seat”, referring to DWF’s lawtech seat which aims to usher in a new swathe of techy trainees with STEM backgrounds.
+The recent roll-out of AI assistant ‘copilot for Microsoft’, case management system ‘ShareDo’ and new people platform ‘Bob’ has marked the beginning of DWF’s new Digital Transformation programme — so we’re expecting even better reviews to follow!

-Insiders report top-notch work-life balance with one boasting they have never worked past about 7pm.
-Some finish at 5.30/6pm, and there is no face-time culture.
-One spy puts it: “The workload as a trainee is never light, however DWF allows trainees to work from home (depending on client needs), and always encourages trainees to speak up if they have taken on too much work.
-There are a couple of late nights involved in any training contract, but I have found that it has been easy to maintain a work life balance whilst training at DWF.”
+Some of the highest praise at DWF – and perhaps some of the most surprising too given the size of the firm – is for the work/life balance on offer.
+Insiders report top-notch work/life balance with one boasting they have never worked past about 7pm.
+Some finish at 5.30/6pm, weekends and annual leave are strictly off-limits and there is no face-time culture — “no expectation to stay late, no pressure is put on trainees to work longer hours”, noted one.
+Another offered this: “The workload as a trainee is never light, however DWF allows trainees to work from home (depending on client needs), and always encourages trainees to speak up if they have taken on too much work.
+There are a couple of late nights involved in any training contract, but I have found that it has been easy to maintain a work/life balance whilst training at DWF.”

-The enthusiasm drops, however, when it comes to the subject of perks.
-“There are little to no noticeable perks at the firm,” says one trainee.
+Enthusiasm drops, however, when it comes to the subject of perks.
+“There are little to no noticeable perks at the firm,” claims one trainee.
 A training contract veteran moans: “We have a coffee machine but you have to pay.
 The best perk was probably that we got to tag onto a vacation scheme lunch.”
-There is also no canteen.
-These gripes noted, however, others have pointed out DWF offers health insurance as well as “£200ish to spend on physio, massage etc”.
+There is also no canteen in any of the offices, though some are holding out for a refurb sometime soon… There is still a “strong pension scheme”, health insurance as well as “£200ish to spend on physio, massage etc.” to name a few bonuses on offer.
+There’s also “regular gym classes and activity clubs” in some offices.

 Deadlines